 alongside their familiy and community

-Germina Foundation is a not-for-profit organisation located in Santa Coloma de Gramenet and Badalona (Barcelona area, Spain).
+Germina Foundation is a not-for-profit organisation with locations in the Barcelona Area (Santa Coloma de Gramenet and Badalona) and Madrid (Tetuán district).
 Founded in 2004, we offer support and opportunities to children, teens, young adults and families from a socially disadvantaged background.
-More than 300 children and teens participate each day in our social programmes.
+More than 350 children and teens participate each day in our social programmes.
 A mixed team of volunteers and professional staff is in charge of all activities.

 children and young people cared for every day

 volunteers and interns each year

 improve school grades after 2 years

 young people say they feel more confident in their decisions

 families participate in the workshops each year by strengthening their network of relationships

 We support children, teens and young adults by implementing socio-educational and community programmes: